h2020-westlife-eu/westlife-docs/virtual-folder/installation-guide/integration-sso.md

 # Integration with SSO

-In order to integrate with West-Life SSO, you need your `sp-metadata,idp-metadata,sp_key`and`sp_cert` files.
+By default, VF works in single user environment as user 'vagrant'.
+To enable multiuser environment, you need to integrate it with West-Life SSO.
+VF instance have unique `sp-metadata,idp-metadata,sp_key`and`sp_cert` files.

 * If you have it from previous installation, then put it next to the VagrantFile, or put them into virtual machine/container folder `/vagrant` and exectue this script in bash within VF machine or container:
 ```bash